1st Year

 When reading this newsletter, remember: Every baby is different.
 Children may do things earlier or later than described here.

-Parents Are Baby’s First and Best Teachers
+Parents Are a Baby’s First and Best Teacher

 Your child will learn more from you than anyone else.
-She is continuously learning about the world around her through her senses of smell, taste, sight, hearing, and touch.
-You can help your baby develop her senses by showing her things that can be seen, heard, and touched.
+They are continuously learning about the world around them through their senses of smell, taste, sight, hearing, and touch.
+You can help your baby develop their senses by showing them things that can be seen, heard, and touched.
+Help your baby strengthen and use their muscles.
+Find attractive items that will catch their attention.
+Show them interesting things to look at and reach for.
+As you show them an item, talk about it.
+Playing with your baby gives them a chance to explore the world and satisfy their growing curiosity.
+They will enjoy and benefit from your loving attention.

 Check with your doctor, nurse, or clinic about the immunizations your baby needs.
 Immunizations help to prevent diseases that could change the life of your baby and your family.
-Ask your doctor for an immunization schedule so you can keep track of his immunizations.
+Ask your doctor for an immunization schedule so you can keep track of their immunizations.

 Keep going to the well baby visits.
 The doctor will check to see that everything is developing well.
 Many problems can be corrected if they are caught early.

-If you are concerned about your baby, tell your doctor that you would feel better if you could bring him to the office to be checked.
+If you are concerned about your baby, tell your doctor that you would feel better if you could bring them to the office to be checked.
 Your doctor will listen to you.
 Remember, you know your baby better than anyone else.

 Your doctor will want to know if your baby has a fever and whether it is a low fever or a high fever.
 Learn how to take your baby’s temperature by looking in a baby care book or asking a friend, nurse, or doctor.